 9. Get to know your remote employees

-Remote workers can eventually feel like castaways that no one ever thinks about.
+Remote workers can often feel like castaways.
 Help them to get rid of those feelings by taking time to meet with them one-on-one, and learn about what is going on in their lives.

 If the same employee were in the office, people would notice their moods, get wind of their situation, and be able to offer words of encouragement or congratulations, whichever is appropriate.